 Warnings for upcoming hazards farmers might face in agriculture

-Data providers would like to access the LSC hub via phones, and other electronic devices such as tablets, desktops, computers.
+Data providers that are simultaneously also data users would like to access the LSC hub via phones, and other electronic devices such as tablets, desktops, computers.
 Key security and privacy data requirements that the LSC hub should consider in its design and understanding security and privacy requirements include:

 Implement robust backup mechanisms, including cloud-based solutions, to ensure data availability and protect against data loss.
 Apply appropriate security measures to safeguard the stored data from unauthorized access, data breaches, and data corruption.